 Buying a HUD home can be a simple process.The following is a how to guide on how to make an offer on a HUD home and what to do once you win the bid.
-If you have any questions about the process, contact our HUD listing coordinator, Jesse Garza at (817) 354-7653.

 Send us an email.